An organisation committed to inspiring people, in particular youth, to embrace the challenge of the sea.

 Herenga – obligation, commitment, connection Herenga tangata – unites, binds people.

 “He pou herenga waka, herenga tangata.
-A post the binds the waka also binds people”
+A post that binds the waka also binds people”

 The Trust has gained and maintained a reputation in New Zealand as a highly respected youth development organisation providing a unique environment for youth development, where the focus of learning is on team-work, developing skills of communication, self-leadership, self-reliance, self-discipline, self-esteem, resilience, confidence and leadership.
 Learning to sail a tall ship is only a small part of the programmes offered.